BlueCore7805/auton-uploady-thingy/README.md

 ## Join my discord
 Have suggestions?
 Bugs?
-Join the [discord](https://discord.gg/EMgbwcZMFs) to help contribute to this project :D
+Join the [discord](https://discord.gg/EMgbwcZMFs) to help contribute to this project :D Dicord is not finished yet so everything is kinda bad...

 ## Thanks too